DecisionsDev/odm-docker-kubernetes/platform/minikube/README.md

 ### 2. Prepare your environment for the ODM installation

 To get access to the ODM material, you need an IBM entitlement key to pull the images from the IBM Entitled registry.
-This is explained in the next step of this tutorial.

 #### a.
 Retrieve your entitled registry key